acl-org/acl-2023/_pages/faq.md

 A: No -- we will use the original version and original reviews, since there will be no separate reviewing process for ARR comissions.
 {: .answer}

-Q: The PDF file for ARR commission should contain the full paper or just the limiation and rebuttal sections?
+Q: The PDF file for ARR committment should contain the full paper or just the limiation and rebuttal sections?
 {: .question}
 A: It should only contain the limitation and rebuttal sections.
 {: .answer}